-One way I like to plan my food and to help me figure out what to eat seasonally is to follow the Five Phases Food – the Asian theory that corresponds with the seasons.
+One way I like to plan my food and to help me figure out what to eat seasonally is to follow the Five Phases of Food – the Asian theory that corresponds with the seasons.

-What Is The Five Phases of Food?
+What Are The Five Phases of Food?

-The Chinese believe that the seasons are surrounded by five energy fields: wood, fire, earth, metal and water.
+The Chinese believe that the seasons are surrounded by five energy fields: wood, fire, earth, metal, and water.
 These energy fields dictate things such as our emotional states and correspond to specific areas of the body.
 The fields also correspond to our tastes and senses and therefore to the food choices we should be gravitating towards in a particular season.

 The Metal element of Fall is also connected with your lungs and large intestine and you might find that you are trying to establish a rhythmic order at this time or feel weepy or blue at this time.